Deep Vein Thrombosis (DVT)

 - Preventing clot from increasing in size

-- Preventing clot from breaking lose and causing PE
+- Preventing clot from breaking loose and causing PE

 - Reducing your chances of having DVT again.